cian-gmit-da2020/data_rep_project/README.md

 home.html also uses Ajax and Jquery to post data to '/process' route within app.py.
 This allows app.py to perform calculations and return a JSON object to the AJAX function and the page is manipulated based on that information.

+# appDB.py
+This is the database file that stores the tables for Users and RepMaxs.
+Using this file and SQLALCHEMY allows it to be easily portable from one machine to another and also works through python anywhere.
+If the app was to scale up to large amounts of data another database approach would be needed.

+If the database file appDB.py does not exist in the current directory, the db.create_all() method in the if __name__ function will create the file.

 # requirements.txt
 The requirements.txt file holds a list of any python modules needed for this app to run.
 The app was set up and runs on Python 3.8.3 but may run on other versions of python.